 Designed for children ages 6-17 years of age, we serve the patient and their siblings.
 The Colorado-based 501(c)(3) nonprofit has served nearly 1,500 children and their families since 1998 in a safe and nurturing environment.

 Camp Wapiyapi builds empowering support that builds confidence and hope.
-Each child is paired with an adult volunteer (“companion”) committed to their well-being all week long.
+Each camper is paired with an adult volunteer (“companion”) committed to their well-being all week long.
 This one-on-one attention is a unique benefit of Wapiyapi.
-Teens ages 15 through 17 can apply for the Junior Companion program at Camp Wapiyapi, where they develop leadership and take part in activities just for teens.
+Teen campers ages 15 through 17 who are facing cancer can apply for the Junior Companion program where they develop leadership and take part in activities just for teens.
+(For volunteer opportunities for teens, email us at firstname.lastname@example.org).

 Each camper’s well-being is a top priority.
 Camp Wapiyapi staff includes volunteer physicians and nurses who are available at all times for each child’s healthcare needs.